Pipe Viewer: Online Manual

 -X, --discard

 Instead of transferring input data to standard output, discard it.
 This is equivalent to redirecting standard output to /dev/null, except that write(2) is never called.
-Implies -C.
+Implies “--no-splice”.

 -U FILE, --store-and-forward FILE